 - Employ new or significantly improved technology as compared to commercial technology in service in the United States at the time the guarantee is issued.

-- Avoid, reduce, or sequester anthropogenic emissions of greenhouse gases.
+- Avoid, reduce, or sequester anthropogenic emissions of greenhouse gases or air pollutants.

 - Be located in the United States.
 Foreign ownership or sponsorship of the projects is permissible as long as the project is located in one of the fifty states, the District of Columbia, or a U.S. territory.